Tarot Ethics - 13 Prompts to Consider for Your Practice

 “Mary P. just put this in their cart!” (appealing to desirability)

 Of course, if you’re cool with all this, that’s fine.
-But, if something about the way you’re marking your services doesn’t sit well with you or gives you pause, then that could be an invitation to reflect and possibly make some changes.
+But, if something about the way you’re marking your services gives you pause, then that could be an invitation to reflect and possibly make some changes.
 It can be difficult to come up with effective copy that clarifies what we do, while drawing interest, without playing with emotions.
 I think maybe we’ve come to believe that we need to employ some of these tactics to make a sale.
 And, if we don’t, we’re somehow missing out?
 Isn’t that funny?
 The same strategies that rely on scarcity and play on fear tend to elicit those same feelings in us when we opt not to use them.

 Ask Yourself: